How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 “Whilst the outside of your kitchen cabinets may look clean, they are often covered with a thin, sticky film of grease and grime – especially those next to the hob," says Heather.
 “The best way to remove this is to use a cleaning product that contains orange oil – which is a natural degreaser.
 A soft scourer (think material rather than metal to avoid scratching) helps to displace the film and leave your cabinets fresh and clean."

 Apply your degreasing product with a regular cleaning cloth, and then let the solution sit for 10-15 minutes.
 This allows enough time to break down those thick, tough stains.
-This will also reduce the amount of elbow grease you'll need to use afterward.
+This will also reduce the amount of elbow grease you'll need to use afterwards.

-Once the degreaser has done its job, wipe with a clean, damp clean cloth using a bit of pressure to remove food, grease, and liquids.
+Once the degreaser has done its job, wipe with a clean, damp cloth using a bit of pressure to remove food, grease, and liquids.
 If necessary, use your bristle brush to scrub off the grease on cabinet doors, and use the toothbrush to get into interior corners.
 Thick grease build-up is best removed with a gentle scrub using a baking soda and water paste and a soft-bristled brush.

 If your kitchen cabinets have glass panes use the same method of cleaning windows to get a streak-free finish.